cj1128/handmade-hero/README.md

 - Count intrinsics by substituting intrinsics with macros (I skipped this)
 - `_mm_sqrt_ps` does not hurt us too badly, about 5 cycles

+### Day 120: Measuring Port Usage with IACA

+- Casey demostrates how to use [IACA](https://software.intel.com/content/www/us/en/develop/articles/intel-architecture-code-analyzer.html) to profile our program
+- We don't have to convert color to 0-1 first.
+We can do opertions in 0-255 space, this can save bunch of mul ops.
+- Make `texture->memory` and `texture->pitch` local variables (This doesn't work for me)
+- Use `_mm_rsqrt_ps` instead of `_mm_sqrt_ps` (This doesn't work for me either)